LatensLocus/KustoQuery/Queries/Visualize Antivirus Defections By Day.md

-# List Antivirus Detection By Day
+# Visualize Antivirus Detection By Day
 ## Query Information
 #### Description
 This query visualizes the daily antivirus detection, which can give an indication in anomalous amount of activities that are performed in your environment.
 ## Microsoft Defender For Endpoint